Sidharth-e/MOMOS/README.md

 # MOMOS (Mobile Open-source Model Operating Script)

-A streamlined solution for running open-source AI models on mobile devices without the usual setup complexity.
+A streamlined solution for running open-source AI models on Android devices using Termux.

 ## 🎯 What is MOMOS?

-MOMOS is a collection of shell scripts and tools designed to make it easy to:
+MOMOS is a collection of shell scripts designed specifically for Termux on Android to:
-- Download and set up open-source AI models
+- Set up lightweight AI model environments
-- Configure them for mobile device optimization
+- Configure models for mobile device optimization
 - Run inference with minimal setup hassle
-- Manage model versions and updates
+- Troubleshoot common Termux issues

 ## 🚀 Features

+- **Termux-optimized**: Built specifically for Android Termux environment
+- **Lightweight setup**: No heavy PyTorch dependencies
+- **Smart troubleshooting**: Built-in diagnostics for Termux issues
+- **Mobile-optimized**: Pre-configured for mobile device constraints
 - **One-command setup**: Run a single script to get everything working
-- **Mobile-optimized**: Pre-configured for mobile device constraints
-- **Model variety**: Support for multiple popular open-source models
-- **Cross-platform**: Works on Android (Termux), iOS (iSH), and Linux
-- **Resource management**: Automatic memory and storage optimization
-- **Termux-optimized**: Enhanced lightweight setup with fallback methods
-- **Smart troubleshooting**: Built-in diagnostics and problem-solving tools

-## 📱 Supported Platforms
+## 📱 Supported Platform

-- **Android**: Termux, UserLAnd, or similar terminal emulators
+- **Android**: Termux terminal emulator only
-- **iOS**: iSH, a-Shell, or similar terminal apps
-- **Linux**: Native Linux distributions
-- **Windows**: WSL2 or Git Bash

 ## 🛠️ Quick Start

 ### Prerequisites
-- Terminal/Shell access on your mobile device
+- Termux app installed on your Android device
-- Internet connection for model downloads
+- Internet connection for setup
 - At least 2GB free storage space
-- Python 3.8+ (will be installed automatically if needed)

 ### Installation
 ```bash